kithmina-prasad/FTP_Credential_Sniffing_with_Wireshark/README.md

-# 🕵️‍♂️ FTP Credential Sniffing with Wireshark
+# 🕵️ Exposing FTP Security Vulnerabilities Using Wireshark

 This project is part of my Network Security studies.
 It demonstrates how FTP (File Transfer Protocol), a commonly used but outdated file transfer protocol, exposes sensitive information such as usernames and passwords in plain text.
 The analysis was performed using **Wireshark**, a powerful packet analysis tool.